RoboJackets/urc-software/urc_perception/multiclass_segmentation/README.md

 3. Open the [urc_multiunet.ipynb](https://colab.research.google.com/drive/1bb9TRCNWBgV8-EiqzhjlSQM_yny9DXzt?usp=sharing) Google Colab Notebook and follow the steps to train the network.
 Make sure to adjust the config file in igvc_perception/src/multiclass_segmentation/config/igvc.yaml for desired training parameters and to specify model save location.
     - Note: Tensorboard may not show anything when launched for the first time so try pressing the refresh button on tensorboard in the top right of the screen.

+## Archived notebook

+If you like to run an old version of Jupyter Notebook, download **UNetWithEfficientNet.ipynb**, and run it in [Google Colaboratory](https://colab.research.google.com/notebooks/intro.ipynb#recent=true) or a local Jupyter environment.